 Commonwealth Automobile Reinsurers ("CAR"), established pursuant to Massachusetts General Laws Chapter 175, §113H to administer the residual market for motor vehicle insurance, is required by statute to prepare performance standards for the handling and payment of motor vehicle insurance claims.
 It then submits those standards to the Commissioner of Insurance ("Commissioner") who, after a public hearing, may approve or modify them.
 Since 2007, CAR has prepared separate performance standards for commercial and for private passenger motor vehicle claims.
-By letter dated April 22, 2013, CAR requested the Commissioner's approval of proposed amendments to the performance standards for private passenger motor vehicle insurance claims and for commercial claims that the Governing Committee had approved on April 17, 2013.
+By letter dated June 26, 2014, CAR requested the Commissioner's approval of proposed amendments to the performance standards for private passenger motor vehicle insurance claims and for commercial claims that the Governing Committee had approved on June 18, 2014.

-On May 1, 2013, the Commissioner issued a notice scheduling a hearing on May 24, 2013 to afford interested persons an opportunity to provide oral and written comments regarding the proposed amendments to the performance standards.
-On May 14, 2013, CAR notified the Commissioner that Valerie Gedziun, its vice-president for compliance audit, would speak in favor of the amendments.
+On July 2, 2014, the Commissioner issued a notice scheduling a hearing on August 7, 2014 to afford interested persons an opportunity to provide oral and written comments regarding the proposed amendments to the performance standards.